hamzaalumich/DSB-SC-SIGNAL-RECOVERY-MATLAB/README.md

 filtfilt
 ```

-`filtfilt` performs forward and reverse filtering, resulting in zero-phase distortion and avoiding a net group delay in the recovered waveform.
+The use of `filtfilt` performs forward and reverse filtering, resulting in zero-phase distortion and no net group delay.

+The FIR bandpass output is used as the default input to the coherent-demodulation stage.

 ### Frequency-Domain Spectral Masking

-A binary spectral mask is also implemented to preserve the sidebands around both positive and negative carrier frequencies:
+A binary frequency-domain mask is also implemented to preserve the desired sideband regions around both carrier frequencies:

 $$
 H(f)=